GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 The cleanest model is to stop thinking in percentages and start thinking in monthly gaps.
 Three lines:

-- Parents' real monthly essentials.
+1. Parents' real monthly essentials.
 Food, utilities, mobile, transport, medicines, occasional medical events amortised.
-For a Kathmandu household of two retired parents in their late 60s, this is typically Rs 30,000–60,000/month — anchored by the NLSS-IV 2022/23 per-capita expenditure data of Rs 21,943/month in Kathmandu Valley.
+For a Kathmandu household of two retired parents in their late 60s, this is typically Rs 30,000–60,000/month, anchored by the NLSS-IV 2022/23 per-capita expenditure data of Rs 21,943/month in Kathmandu Valley.

-The gap is then split across however many earning children exist.
+Split that gap across the earning children.
 A 35-year-old eldest child with one earning sibling covers half.
 With three siblings, a quarter.
 The "default to eldest son carries everything" pattern is cultural, not arithmetic.

-For that earner, Rs 28,000/month is 36% of take-home — a reasonable contribution that still leaves Rs 50,000 for rent, his own expenses, emergency fund, CIT top-up, and an SIP.
-Compare to "hand over the whole salary" — which leaves nothing for any of those.
+For that earner, Rs 28,000/month is 36% of take-home, a reasonable contribution that still leaves Rs 50,000 for rent, his own expenses, emergency fund, CIT top-up, and an SIP.
+The "hand over the whole salary" alternative leaves nothing for any of those.

 Three honest scenarios

-Scenario 2 — joint family, three siblings, one parent on pension.
+Scenario 2: joint family, three siblings, one parent on pension.
 Take-home Rs 1,20,000 (eldest sibling, Kathmandu).
 Parents' gap after pension: Rs 12,000.
 Three-way split: Rs 4,000 each.
 The eldest sibling often pays slightly more (Rs 6,000) to cover travel/medical, with the youngest at Rs 2,000.
 The remaining Rs 1,14,000 funds rent (if not shared), CIT top-up, mutual fund SIP, and emergency fund.
-The mental model is "I cover my share of their gap" — not "I am the one in the city, so I cover everything."
+The mental model: "I cover my share of their gap," rather than "I am the one in the city, so I cover everything."

-Scenario 3 — married daughter supporting natal parents.
+Scenario 3: married daughter supporting natal parents.
 Take-home Rs 95,000.
-Parents have no pension, one working sibling (a brother) abroad who sends remittance.
+Parents have no pension.
+One working sibling (a brother) abroad sends remittance.
 Daughter contributes Rs 15,000/month from her household.
 Husband and in-laws are aware and aligned.
-The Constitution of Nepal 2015 Article 18(5) and the Civil Code 2074 give her equal inheritance rights and no legal obstacle to supporting natal parents — the only thing that needs to work is the conversation with her in-laws, which is easier to have when the amount is fixed and predictable.
+The Constitution of Nepal 2015 Article 18(5) and the Civil Code 2074 give her equal inheritance rights and no legal obstacle to supporting natal parents.
+The only thing that needs to work is the conversation with her in-laws, which lands easier when the amount is fixed and predictable.

 What the "hand over the whole salary" pattern actually costs